Pedagogic staff in early childhood education and care

 Since 2021, the BMBF has been providing institutional funding of Euro 11.9million per year to the “Little Scientists' House” (‘Haus der kleinen Forscher’) foundation.
 For 15 years, the foundation has been developing a comprehensive educational programme that supports educational professionals in nursery schools, after-school care centres and primary schools, also in the spirit of education for sustainable development, in accompanying children in their discovery, research and learning and thus strengthening their competences in the STEM fields.

-In-service training – like initial training – is the responsibility of the Länder.
+In-service training – like initial training – at public schools is the responsibility of the Länder.
 In each of the Länder the Ministry of Education and Cultural Affairs is responsible for in-service teacher training because it is the highest school supervisory authority and usually the employer of teachers.

 The goals of in-service teacher training have been laid down by most Länder in their laws and regulations for teacher training or school legislation.
 Other details about organisations which provide in-service teacher training and about applications, admission and release from teaching duties for attendance of courses are regulated by directives.
 Some Länder have also formulated the fundamental aims and tasks of in-service teacher training in directives or publications and not in legal provisions.
 The duty of teachers to undergo in-service training is expressly laid down in all Länder by law or ordinance, whilst it is the duty of the employers (usually the Ministries of Education and Cultural Affairs) to ensure that suitable training programmes are provided.